messiosa/mp_second_jobs/README.md

 This resource is open-source and free to use for members of the public, journalists, data scientists, researchers, and whoever else might be interested. **I would love to hear what it's being used for!
 Drop me a quick email at andrew@andrewkmessios.com and tell me about it :)**

 _*As of April 2022, MPs now earn £84,411 per year, compared to £81,932 in 2020-21.
-The scanner uses the 2020-21 salary as total second job earnings are summed year-to-date._
+The scanner uses the 2020-21 salary for now as IPSA hasn't updated to the new salary range._

 ![Screenshot - MP Overview](./readme_files/screenshot1.jpg)
 ![Screenshot2 - Earnings breakdown](./readme_files/screenshot2.jpg)